Wilfried Nancy

-Wilfried Nancy (born 9 April 1977) is a French soccer manager who is the current head coach of Major League Soccer club Columbus Crew.
-He was formerly a professional footballer, and played as a defender.
+Wilfried Nancy (born 9 April 1977) is a French professional football manager and former player who is currently the head coach of Major League Soccer club Columbus Crew.

 Early life

 Nancy was born in Le Havre to a Guadeloupean father and Senegalese-Cape Verdean mother.
-His father was in the French navy, and Nancy spent his early childhood in different regions, including Guadeloupe, Martinique, Djibouti and Réunion.
+His father was in the French navy, and Nancy therefore spent his early childhood frequently moving, with time in Guadeloupe, Martinique, Djibouti and Réunion.
 At the age of 11, his family moved to Toulon and there he started playing organized soccer before moving to the academy of Toulon at the age of 14.

 Career

-Nancy was a professional footballer in France, and began his career with Toulon.
+Nancy played professionally in France as a defender, and began his career with Toulon.
 He also had stints at various amateur and semi-professional clubs, including Beaucairois, Raon-l'Étape, Ivry, Noisy-le-Sec, Châtellerault, and Orléans before moving to Canada in August 2005 to play with the UQAM team.

 Managerial career

 In 2005, Nancy became a coach for Collège Stanislas, while at the same time playing for his university team, UQAM Citadins.
-His time at UQAM was brief, but remarkable, as he was voted most valuable player in Quebec, in addition to being named to the first all-star team in Quebec and Canada.
+During his time at UQAM he was voted most valuable player in Quebec, in addition to being named to the first all-star team in Quebec and Canada.
 He also helped the Citadins finish second in the Quebec conference.

 After retiring as a footballer, Nancy became a full-time coach in 2006 and started coaching AAA soccer; the highest amateur league level in Québec.
 He coached Québec's provincial teams from 2007, and was also assistant technical director of the Association régionale de soccer de la Rive-Sud in 2008.

 He was part of the Montreal Impact Academy since its inception in 2011 starting with the U18s, then the U21s in 2014, followed by the U16s from 2014 to 2015.
-He was promoted to assistant coach for the first team on 7 January 2016.
+He was promoted to assistant coach of the first team on 7 January 2016.